 Complete studio packages & professional support:

 Revolution Lightboards offers studio packages with all the equipment needed for a professional lightboard studio, designed and built for easy installation.
 Advanced functionality allows automated startup and shutdown for easy self-service, live streaming, recording to a USB drive, and adding digital overlay images.
+Simplicity of operation removes barriers to onboarding new users who are excited to make videos but don't want to learn a bunch of new technology or complicated and time consuming workflows.
 Our live professional support is available to customers ensuring they get started recording quickly even without any previous video experience.